 MFS Investment Management is global asset management firm that’s headquartered in Boston and has research offices worldwide.
-Originally called Massachusetts Financial Services Company, MFS Investment Management now has roughly 1,900 employees worldwide and $476.4 billion in assets under management as of May 2018.
+Originally called Massachusetts Financial Services Company, MFS Investment Management now has roughly 1,500 employees worldwide and nearly $500 billion in assets under management.

 MFS Investment Management Background

 The company dates back to 1924, when MFS created Massachusetts Investors Trust (MIT), the first mutual fund in America.
 In 1969, the company began offering a wider range of products and services and was reorganized as Massachusetts Financial Services.
 Nearly three decades later in 1996, Massachusetts Financial Services became MFS Investment Management.